sini6a/pocketboard/readme.md

 # Pocketboard

-### A Pocket-Friendly On-the-Go Keyboard 🖲️
+### A Pocket-Friendly On-the-Go Keyboard (now with Bluetooth!)

 ![Photo of the keyboard #1](assets/photos/IMG_20250427_114951.jpg)
 ![Photo of the keyboard #2](assets/photos/1.jpg)

-**Pocketboard** is a compact, versatile keyboard designed for IT technicians and professionals who need a portable and efficient input device.

-**NOTE:** If you are building this keyboard and want to use KMK make sure to flash MicroPython for [Adafruit Feather RP2040](https://micropython.org/download/ADAFRUIT_FEATHER_RP2040/).
-After flashing just copy and paste the firmware located in the `firmware/kmk` folder.
-I recommend using the QMK firmware instead of KMK.

-## Progress List:

-- [x] Firmware: Home row mods!
-- [x] Firmware: Layers
-- [x] Firmware: LED Control (On/Off)
-- [x] Hardware & Firmware: LCD!
-- [x] 3D: Case Design

-## Features

-- **USB Type-C Connector**: Modern and reliable connection for seamless usage.
-- **Miryoku Layout**: Optimized for productivity and efficient typing.
-- **LEDs and Display**: Equipped with programmable LEDs and a display which shows pressed key and small animation when idle.

-## What's New?

-Pocketboard builds upon the original **HandiPi** design with several upgrades and enhancements:

-- **ATMega328 replaced with RP2040**: Improved performance and more flexibility with the powerful RP2040 microcontroller.
-- **LEDs for Illumination**: Added for better visibility.
-- **USB Type-C Connector**: Ensures ease of connectivity and compatibility with modern devices.
-- **LCD Support**: Added support for an LCD display for dynamic functionality.
-Tested and fully operational!
-- **SMD Components**: Transitioned from through-hole components to SMD for a more compact design.

-## Why Pocketboard?

-Pocketboard is crafted for those who are often on the move, combining portability with practicality.
-Whether you're debugging systems or managing configurations, this handy keyboard ensures you're always prepared and comes handy to keep in your cargo pants or in your car.

-## Project Structure

-The project repository is structured as follows:

-- **`kicad/`**: Contains PCB design files and schematics.
-- **`gerbers/`**: Includes Gerber files essential for manufacturing.
-- **`fimware/qmk`**: Includes Pocketboard firmware files.
-This folder should be copied to `qmk_firmware/keyboards`  before compiling.
-- **`fimware/kmk`**: Includes Pocketboard firmware files.
-This folder should be copied to your keyboard after flashing MicroPython.
-(Not fully implemented!)

-The schematic is available in PDF format in the `kicad/` directory.

-## Credits

-Pocketboard is inspired by the **HandiPi** project by [brickbots](https://github.com/brickbots).

-## Contributing

-We welcome contributions from the community!
-If you’re interested in helping with development, please:

-1. Open an issue to discuss your ideas or proposed changes.
-2. After discussion, submit a pull request (PR) with your contribution.

-Your feedback and suggestions are invaluable in making Pocketboard even better!
+**Pocketboard** is a compact, versatile keyboard designed for IT technicians, tinkerers, and professionals who need a highly portable and efficient input device.

+---

+## 🚀 Project Status

+- [x] Firmware: Home row mods
+- [x] Firmware: Layer support
+- [ ] Hardware & Firmware: LCD integration
+- [ ] LCD: Battery percentage display
+- [x] 3D: Case design finalized

+---

+## ✨ Features

+- **USB Type-C Connector** – Reliable modern connection for seamless usage and charging.
+- **Miryoku Layout** – Optimized for productivity and efficient typing on a small form factor.
+- **Bluetooth (nRF52840)** – Wireless connectivity powered by the Nordic nRF52840 MCU.
+- **LCD Display (planned)** – Display keypresses and battery status.
+- **Battery Support** – Internal battery with charging circuit for true portability.

+---

+## 🆕 What’s New in This Revision?

+This revision builds upon the original **HandiPi** and **Pocketboard Rev. A** with major upgrades:

+- **nRF52840 MCU** – Replaces RP2040 for enhanced performance and built-in Bluetooth LE.
+- **Battery Management** – Integrated charger and fuel gauge for real battery monitoring.
+- **USB-C Charging** – Power and charge with your everyday cable.
+- **LCD Support** – Hardware ready for display integration (testing in progress).

+---

+## 🤔 Why Pocketboard?

+Pocketboard is built for people on the move.
+Whether you’re debugging servers, configuring devices, or just need a minimal keyboard always at hand, Pocketboard fits right in your **cargo pocket, backpack, or car**.

+---

+## 📂 Repository Structure

+- **`kicad/`** – PCB schematics and board files
+- **`gerbers/`** – Gerber files for PCB manufacturing
+- **`firmware/zmk-config/`** – ZMK firmware configuration and build files

+A schematic PDF is included in the `kicad/` directory for quick reference.

+---

+## 🙌 Credits

+Pocketboard was inspired by the brilliant **[HandiPi](https://github.com/brickbots)** project by *brickbots*.

+---

+## 🤝 Contributing

+We’d love your input!
+To contribute:

+1. Open an issue to share your idea or improvement.
+2. After discussion, submit a pull request with your changes.

+Your feedback helps make Pocketboard even better.

+---